-Based on a true story, DER SCHAL is a funny comedy about the everyday reality of different cultures living together in metropolis like Berlin.
-The goal is a new “pluricultural” and “plurilinguistic” society, result of the big melting pot who inhabits this city: Is this perhaps the start of a new quintessential European society?
+Based on a true story, DER SCHAL is a 25 min. long European comedy about the everyday reality of different cultures living together in metropole like Berlin.

-With a simple based-on-true-events story-plot , the idea is to portray the new pluricultural social reality which can be found today in many area of Europe, especially in big cities.
+With a simple based-on-true-events story-plot , the idea is to portray the new pluricultural social reality which can be found today in some area of Europe, especially in big cities.
 The “thinning” of boarders have favourite the movement throughout the Union: individuals, friends, families, couples with different cultural background live together, speak different languages, creating de facto a sort of meta-national society.
-Unlike the migratory and multicultural set-ups this new phenomenon has not been yet portrayed much in films and could be an opportunity for the rise of a new European identity.

 It is the case of Sophia and Nicola, the protagonists of the film.
-They are a couple who perceive itself as European more than a German-Italian one and communicate in European english, the only truly neutral territory between the two.
+They are a couple who perceive itself as European more than a German-Italian one and on top of their mother-tongues they communicate in European english, the only truly neutral territory between the two.

-But this process of “shifting of identity” is not without obstacles.
+But this process of “shifting of identity” and “crossing the borders” is not without obstacles.
 Difference in culture are still evident, and can bring to frictions, clashes or misunderstandings.
 Residuals of the old national-cultur-based-paradigma are still strong and suddenly re-emerge in those moments in which one has difficulties in understanding “the other”.